 Does your home leave you challenged for dining space?
 Well, there’s no need to compromise on style because you’re short on space.
 Casual or “junior” dining room groups offer the same smart styling as their larger counterparts.
 If you can’t accommodate a junior dining room, consider a casual dinette set, a perfect choice for your kitchen or dining area.

 Casual/Country Dining Room

 Consider easy-care fabrics and stay away from shiny textiles or dry-clean only.
 Coarse weaves also embody the casual style.
-You will feel right at home with denim, canvas and homespun cottons.
+You will feel right at home with denim, canvas, and homespun cotton.